tommy-muehle/tooly-composer-script/README.md

 After you add the name of the tool as key, you need only one further parameter.
 The *"url"*.
 The url can be a link to a specific version, such as x.y.z, or a link to the latest version for this phar.

+### rename (optional, default false)

+Rename the downloaded tool to the name that is used as key.

 ### sign-url (optional, default none)